 The sight of 20,000 tulips in perfect bloom is extraordinary at any time but in the middle of winter, on top of Enoshima Island, and after having been dusted with flakes of snow several times that morning it was quite unexpected.

 Enoshima Island is on the coast of Japan south of Tokyo and Yokohama.
-It’s very close to Kamakura and easily combined into a day trip if you’re a quick paced traveller.
+It’s very close to Kamakura and you could easily combine the two into a day trip if you’re a quick-paced traveller.
 We’re snail-paced travellers who stopping to investigate anything that takes our fancy and regularly get lost on purpose so we did the two on separate visits.
 You can read about our Kamakura trip here.

-Here are a few shots, yes I was a bit over enthusiastic, but they were pretty.
-Tulips don’t really grow in the sub-tropics so they were something different for me.
+Here are a few shots, yes I was a bit over-enthusiastic, but they were pretty.
+Tulips don’t really grow in the sub-tropics so they were something very different for us.

 While we weren’t aware of the floral display until we arrived it made an interesting addition to the day.
 It was particularly cold and overcast on the day we went so the bright colours seemed almost neon bright.